 Ancho Chicken Breasts

-Ancho Chicken is a chicken recipe Rick has made for over 20 years soon after he started traveling to New Mexico and discovered Southwest and New Mexican Cooking.
-Southwest cooking remains one of his favorite cuisines.
+Ancho Chicken is a chicken recipe Rick has made since 1995, soon after he started traveling to New Mexico and discovered Southwest and New Mexican Cooking.
+Southwest cooking remains his favorite cuisine.
 This is a simple recipe and one of our personal favorites.

-The simple Ancho Chile marinade imparts a great Chile Pepper flavor without being too hot.
+The Ancho Chile marinade imparts a great Chile Pepper flavor without being too hot.
 Ancho peppers are one of the main chiles used in Southwest and Mexican cooking since they combine well with other spices, allowing all the other flavors to come through.
 If you want a hotter chile flavor, add a teaspoon of New Mexico Hot Red Chile Powder or New Mexico Hot Green Chile Powder.
-You can also use any of our other Chile Peppers in the recipe.

 Yield: 4 Servings